UPDATE: Guinean Legal System and Research

 This Chamber is composed as the same manner as the Constitutional Chamber except that its President is not the First President of the Supreme Court.
 It gives rulings on appeals for annulment launched against the decisions of other courts pronounced in last resort in civil, penal, commercial and social matters, the transfers of matters from one court to another, the prosecution of a judge, (prise à partie), and conflicts of jurisdiction between different courts.

-This judicial system is marked by the existence of various categories of courts: ordinary courts, the special courts and administrative organs of judicial characteristics.
+This judicial system includes many other courts: ordinary courts, the special courts and administrative organs of judicial characteristics.

 These courts have a general jurisdiction, meaning that their jurisdiction covers all matters except those excluded by special laws and conferred to other courts.
 They comply with the double-degree principle.

 There are courts of first instance; this means that they are courts before which cases are brought in the first place.
-Their jurisdictions are determined according to the monetary values of the interest of the case before them.
-They are:
+The jurisdiction of each is determined according to the monetary value in question in each case.
+They include:

-Article 61 of law n# 021 provides that Justice of the Peace is headed by a President, who is a ‘unique judge. [] That judge assumes at the same time the functions of Judge, the Prosecutor and Examining Magistrate.
+Article 61 of law no. 021 provides that Justice of the Peace is headed by a President, who is a ‘unique judge’. [] That judge assumes at the same time the functions of Judge, the Prosecutor and Examining Magistrate.
 There can also be one or several surrogate judges or Examining Magistrates appointed in a Justice of the Peace.

-The jurisdiction of the Justice of the Peace is the main difference between it and other courts.
+The jurisdiction of the Justice of the Peace is the main difference from the other courts.
 Subject to particular legislative provisions or rules, Justice of the Peace is competent in all matters except those involving the Administration. [] Therefore, it has jurisdiction in both civil and penal cases.